-- 1 Equilibrate the column, see "Purification". - 2 Adjust the sample to the chosen starting pH and ionic strength, see "Sample preparation". - 3 Determine the concentration of the specific proteins by UV, SDS-PAGE, ELISA or other appropriate techniques.
+- 1 Equilibrate the column, see Purification. - 2 Adjust the sample to the chosen starting pH and ionic strength, see Sample preparation. - 3 Determine the concentration of the specific proteins by UV, SDS-PAGE, ELISA or other appropriate techniques.

 - 4 Apply the sample solution to the column with a pump or a syringe, at a flow rate equal to the flow rate to be used in the purification method.
-Collect fractions and continue sample application until the column is saturated. - 5 Wash the column with 5 to 10 column volumes of start buffer or until no material appears in eluate. - 6 Elute bound proteins with 3 to 5 column volumes of elution buffer (start buffer with 1 M NaCl) and collect eluate. - Analyze fractions and eluates from steps 4 and 6 for the specific protein and determine the breakthrough profile (sample concentration as a function of the amount of sample applied).
+Collect fractions and continue sample application until the column is saturated. - 5 Wash the column with 5 to 10 column volumes of start buffer or until no material appears in the effluent. - 6 Elute bound proteins with 3 to 5 column volumes of regeneration buffer (start buffer with 1 M NaCl) and collect eluate. - 7 Analyze fractions and eluates from steps 4 and 6 for the specific protein and determine the breakthrough profile (sample concentration as a function of the amount of sample applied).
 The dynamic capacity is the amount that can be applied without any significant breakthrough.
 The total capacity for the specific protein is determined from step 6.

-8 Scaling up
+6 Scaling up

-For quick scale-up of purification, two or three HiTrap ion exchange columns of the same type can be connected in series.
-For further scale-up Q Sepharose Fast Flow, SP Sepharose Fast Flow, CM Sepharose Fast Flow and DEAE Sepharose Fast Flow are available as prepacked HiPrep 16/10 columns or as lab packs.
-See "Ordering information".
+For quick scale-up of purification, two or three HiTrap ion exchange columns of the same type can be connected in series. (back pressure will increase).
+For further scale-up the BioProcessTM resins, Q Sepharose XL and SP Sepharose XL, are available as prepacked HiPrep 16/10 columns and as bulk resin packs.

-The resins covered in this instruction are part of the Cytiva range of BioProcess[TM] products and are also available in the process scale packs.
+BioProcess chromatography resins are developed and supported for production scale chromatography.
 BioProcess resins are produced with validated methods and are tested to meet manufacturing requirements.
-Secure ordering and delivery routines give a reliable supple of resins for production scale.
-Regulatory Support Files (RSF) are available to assist process validation and submissions to regulatory authorities.
+Secure ordering and delivery routines give a reliable supply of resins for production scale- Regulatory Support Files (RSF) are available to assist process validation and submissions to regulatory authorities.
 BioProcess resins cover all purification steps from capture to polishing.

-9 Adjusting pressure limits in chromatography system software
+7 Adjusting pressure limits in chromatography system software

-Pressure generated by the flow through a column affects the packed bed and the column hardware, see Fig 7.
+Pressure generated by the flow through a column affects the packed bed and the column hardware, see Figure 7.
 Increased pressure is generated when running/using one or a combination of the following conditions:

-- High flow rates
+- · High flow rates

-- · Buffers or sample with high viscosity
+- Buffers or sample with high viscosity

 - Low temperature

 - A flow restrictor